0xdefaceme/whitepaper/README.md

 Each smart contract that stores ETH is essentially a bounty on itself, offering a tempting target for attackers.
-We expect to see the frequency and ingenuity of attacks on smart contracts increase in the future, as the number of smart contracts grows, the amount of money at stack increases, known vulnerabilities are better documented, and automated auditing suites like Consensys' Mithril [4] and TrailOfBits's ManiCore [5] make finding vulnerabilities easier.
+We expect to see the frequency and ingenuity of attacks on smart contracts increase in the future, as the number of smart contracts grows, the amount of money at stake increases, known vulnerabilities are better documented, and automated auditing suites like Consensys' Mithril [4] and TrailOfBits's ManiCore [5] make finding vulnerabilities easier.